Kill II This

-Kill II This (sometimes typeset as Kill 2 This) are an English metal band from Manchester.
+Kill II This (sometimes typeset as Kill 2 This) are an English groove metal/industrial metal band from Manchester.

 History

 Beginnings and Another Cross II Bare (1995–1997)

 Kill II This blend extreme metal music with elements of dance music, hip hop/trip-hop and soul.
 Terrorizer magazine summed it up by saying, "Their sound crosses clever industrial style sampling with fearsome guitar.
 Kill II This have created a beast which is threatening yet danceable."

 The first album, Another Cross II Bare, was released in 1997 and featured Jeff Singer (drums), Pete Stone (Bass) and Nick Arlea (vocals).
 The band supported Grip Inc. and Skinlab for some UK dates in June 1997 then Megadeth on their Cryptic Writings European tour.

 Deviate (1998–2000)

 In 1998 the second album, Deviate, was released.
 Matt Pollock and Caroline Campbell were recruited for vocal and bass duties, while Ben Calvert replaced Jeff Singer on drums for touring duties after the album had been recorded.
 Metal Hammer's review said, "Here is an album brimming with deflowered gems; downbeat riffs that don't depress and confident grooves."
-2000 saw the band on a British tour supported by Earthone 9 and Linea 77.
+2000 saw the band on a British tour supported by Earthone 9 and Linea 77 in the spring, and on an autumn tour with Brutal Deluxe and a then-unknown Lostprophets opening.